• Skip to main content

 Frozen New Zealand green-lipped mussels in the half-shell are available to buy in Saigon.
 Thank-you Talleys.
 Big, juicy, and tasty… really not too dissimilar from the fresh ones.

 While mussels are the star of the dish, the antipodean version would often include bacon or chorizo.
-In this re-imagined version, Chinese sausage (or lạp xưởng in Vietnamese) replaces the bacon.
+In this reimagined version, Chinese sausage (or lạp xưởng in Vietnamese) replaces the bacon.
+The flavour of Chinese sausage is quite distinct from its European cousins.
+Its sweet and smoky character works extremely well with the mussels bold flavour.

 Instead of potatoes being suffocated by mayonnaise, here we have the much lighter yet more complex ginger garlic miso dressing.
-Influences from both Japan and South East Asian.
+Drawing on influences from Japan and South East Asia, this dressing really transforms what is often a stodgy bland dish into something amazing.

 The broccolini links this dish to the present, as it was only grown commercially starting in the relatively recent 1990’s.
 A wonderful vegetable if you can get it.
 It is at its best after just a couple of minutes of cooking, whether blanching or sautéing.
 A crunchy, tasty, and the very healthy vegetable that we all know we need!

-As with the Chinese sausage, the roasted red peppers were not a typical addition to the classic kiwi potato salad either.
-But I love roasted red peppers, so here we are.
+As with the Chinese sausage in the fritters, the roasted red peppers were not a typical addition to the classic kiwi potato salad.
+But I love roasted red peppers, and they fit perfectly in this Asian potato salad.

 Servings: 6 people